-Simulations of detonation using reactive slabs were carried out with different values of the exothermicity.
-All other parameters, such as crystal structure, impact magnitude, intermolecular potential, particles masses, initial conditions, were kept constant.
-Figure 10 displays the reaction propagation, which is determined by the dissociation front, in crystals with different exothermicity values.
-In the exothermicity range displayed in the figure $(1.0-3.5\ eV)$ , the detonation velocity increases as a function of exothermicity.
-At larger exothermicity values, the detonation velocity reaches saturation: simulations with exothermicity values above $3.0\ eV$ , show only a minor increase in the detonation velocity.
-Figure 11 displays the variation in detonation velocity as a function of reaction exothermicity.
+the figure (1.0-3.5 eV), the detonation velocity increases as a function of exothermicity.
+At larger exothermicity values, the detonation velocity reaches saturation: Simulations with exothermicity values above 3.0 eV show only a minor increase in the detonation velocity.
+Figure 10 displays the variation in detonation velocity as a function of reaction exothermicity.
 The kinetic energy of the particles behind the reaction wave was found to depend linearly on the exothermicity of the reaction.
 Thus it is responsible for the energy balance.
 Nevertheless, in weak detonations this additional kinetic energy is decoupled from the reaction shock front.